nategeier/nodesummt/README.md

 =========

 ###Nate Geier Bio
-Nate started Interactive Balance in 2009 by building a custom LMS, written in Flash and PHP, launching successfully, deploying to over 2,000 Hotels.
-Two years later its parent company wanted it for all 17 major brands worldwide.
-Faced with mobile issues, in early 2012, Node version 0.6, Interactive Balance made a gamble on the future of Node and rewrote everything using ExpressJS.
+Nate Geier started Interactive Balance in 2009 by building a custom LMS in Flash and PHP, launching successfully to over 2,000 Hotels.
+Two years later its parent company wanted the LMS for all 17 major brands worldwide.
+In early 2012, faced with mobile issues, Interactive Balance made a gamble on the future of Node 0.6 and rewrote everything using ExpressJS.
 The gamble is paying off in spades.

 >Nate Geier *Owner*
 >[Interactive Balance](http://interactivebalance.com)